 Alicia Strnad Hoalcraft

-Alicia Strnad Hoalcraft is a news page designer at The Forum.
+Alicia Strnad Hoalcraft is hub manager for Forum Design Center.
 She lives in Moorhead with her husband and their daughter, Calliope.
 She can be reached at firstname.lastname@example.org.

 - Member for

 "I could never work outside the home.
 I couldn't let other people raise my child."
 I hear this a lot when I tell people I work outside the home, especially when I tell them my job involves working nights, weekends and holidays.
 I never understand this.
 First, for the obvious reason that spending some time away from my child during the week doesn't mean I've in any way abdicated my parental responsibilities.

 Dads get a bad rap.
 On television and in advertising, dads are generally portrayed as bunglers at best, unable to take care of their own children and often completely oblivious to their family's needs.
 Any time dad is in charge of the children, you know you're in for some classic sitcom blunders as an incompetent father awkwardly mismanages his household.

 A week ago in this space, one of my fellow columnists discussed how sad she is to hear from couples that they're putting off children because they feel they can't afford them.
 Go for it anyway, she urged, and you can make it work with some creativity.
 I absolutely agree with her that it's sad to hear people who want children feel they're not able to have them because of money.
 And creativity can help a lot of people make it work when they think they can't afford a child.

 I love science.
 I find comfort in the absolute truths of the scientific world, in knowing how things work, in basing decisions on observable evidence.
 So it's no surprise that I try to base my parenting on science.

 I have a really great kid.
 Well, I have a really great kid about 90 percent of the time.